mlr-org/mlr-org-website/README.md

 The website is created within the `docs/` directory.
 Open `index.html` to check your post.
 4. Open a pull request and commit all changed files.
-Merged post are published via github pages.
+Merged post are published via GitHub Pages.

 ## How to change the website

+* The website consists of pages and blog posts.
-* Pages are `.Rmd` files located in the root directory.
+* Pages are `.Rmd` files located in the root directory (e.g. `packages.Rmd`).
+* Blog posts are stored in `_post` and `blog.Rmd` automatically list them.
 * Change the style only in `theme.css` and add comments to all changes.
-* The files in `docs/` are the standalone static website which is published with github pages.
+* The files in `docs/` are the standalone static website which is published with GitHub Pages.
 Changes in `docs/` are overwritten by `rmarkdown::render_site()`.
 * See [rstudio.github.io/distill](https://rstudio.github.io/distill/) to learn more about Distill.